-W. Deen Mohammed High School is an Islamic-based academic institution which began in 1980 under the auspices of the Atlanta Masjid of Al-Islam, one of the largest Islamic communities in America.
-The High School, named after Imam W. Deen Mohammed, the foremost leader of Muslims in the United States, is an extension of Clara Mohammed Elementary School.
+W. Deen Mohammed High School is an Islamic-based academic institution under the auspices of the Atlanta Masjid of Al-Islam, one of the largest Islamic communities in America.
+The High School, named after the late Imam W. Deen Mohammed, the foremost leader of Muslims in the United States, is an extension of Sister Clara Mohammed Elementary School.
 Ninety-nine percent of graduates attend college immediately after high school.
 The role of the high school parallels the role of its leader; that being promoter of excellence, balance, and growth in all aspects of life.
 The Islamic perspective of the oneness of G-d and the unity of creation underlie the curricular objectives.

 Accreditation & Memberships

 Accredited “With Quality” by the Georgia Accrediting Commission.
 Also accredited by AdvancED, CITA (Commission on Intertransregional Accreditation), and SACS (Southern Association of Colleges and Schools).

 The school offers a rigorous college preparatory curriculum that is established on the standards of high achievement and enhanced by extensive Islamic instruction.
 Students enter Mohammed School from diverse social and economic backgrounds.
 Ninety percent of students and families are Muslim, 10% are of the Christian faith, 95% are African-American, 5% are African, Asian or Spanish, 56% of the student population is male.

 W. Deen Mohammed High School follows the semester system that includes a 180-day school year.
 The basic curriculum includes English, Mathematics, Science, Social Science, Arabic, Islamic Studies and Physical Fitness, and is on an eight-period 55 minutes-per-period rotating schedule.